-Do you have to be an athlete to be seen at the WMU Sports Medicine Clinic?
+Do I have to be an athlete to be seen at the WMU Sports Medicine Clinic?

-No. You do not have to be an athlete, nor does your injury or condition have to be sports related to be seen.
-Services are open to WMU students, faculty, staff and retirees as well as to individuals of the southwest Michigan community.
+No. You do not have to be an athlete, nor does your injury or condition have to be sports-related to be seen.
+Services are open to Western Michigan University students, faculty, staff and retirees as well as to individuals of the southwest Michigan community.

 Does insurance cover physical therapy?

 It depends on your insurance coverage.
 Call the customer service number on your insurance card to find out how you are covered.
 Sindecuse participates with many insurance companies.

 Do I need a referral to see a WMU sports medicine physician?